 - More affordable: Was introduced into a lower priced category (43 percent cheaper at launch).

-Advantages of the Nikon D5600:
+Reasons to prefer the Nikon D5600:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (970 versus 410) out of a single battery charge.